top of page

 1. Pumpkin is a Great Source of Fiber

-Pumpkin is rich in dietary fiber, which helps regulate digestion and can prevent constipation or diarrhea.
-Just a half teaspoon added to your cat’s food can make a big difference in keeping their tummy happy.
+Pumpkin is rich in dietary fiber, which helps regulate digestion and supports a balanced cat diet.
+Just a half teaspoon added to your cat’s cat food can help maintain healthy digestion.

 2. Packed with Vitamins A, C, and E

-These essential vitamins support your cat’s immune system, skin, and coat health.
+These essential vitamins support your cat’s immune system and coat health, making pumpkin a useful supplement for cat feeding routines when used in moderation.
 Vitamin A promotes good vision, Vitamin C acts as an antioxidant, and Vitamin E helps maintain a shiny, soft coat.

 3. Full of Antioxidants